Problem Set 1 - Due Tue, Sep 11 at 23:59

 Fs. .
 You should use

-Xs to indicate the number of 'outside of class' hours.
+Xs to indicate the number of 'everything outside of class' hours.
 Also note that each number of hours has at least one digit after a decimal point, and at most two.

 Finally, note that the rows the profile are aligned at the colons that separate the title of each row from the repeated characters.
 The colons should be aligned correctly regardless of what name is chosen for the 'activities outside of class' category.